lakshaykaura/Auto_Max_Quality_Pro/README.md

-# YouTube_Max_Quality_Switcher
+# Auto_Max_Quality_Pro

-A browser extension designed to automatically switch YouTube videos to the highest available quality.
+A browser extension designed to automatically switch YouTube & Other videos to the highest available quality.

 ![Screenshot 1](./extras/Screenshot_1.jpg)